top of page

 Where are your workshops held?

-What do I need to bring to a bird photography workshop?
+What do I need to bring to an in-person bird photography workshop?

 Please see the What to Bring page for recommended items.